yahoo/fili/docs/sql-support.md

     - `bard__database_password = `

 ## Todo
-- Actually create configuration settings above
-- Implement sorting/paging
 - Implement lookback/nested queries/any other queries
 - Add a proper signal for queries to be sent to sql instead of druid

 ## Limitations
 - Character sets.
 Basically don't try to query unicode characters unless your database supports them.
 - MYSQL databases are **much** slower than druid at doing TopN queries.
- *Do not make TopN queries over large amounts of time with small buckets.* (For example, don't ask for the TopN from every hour over an entire year.)
+ *Do **NOT** make TopN queries over large amounts of time with small buckets.* (For example, don't ask for the TopN from every hour over an entire year.)

 ### Supported queries
 * timeseries